 Plan Description: The University's SRA plan is a single employer, defined benefit pension plan administered by the University's Board of Regents.
 The SRA was established by the University's Board of Regents to provide supplemental retirement and death benefits to University employees who were hired prior to July 1, 1995, or to those eligible employees' beneficiaries.
 The authority to amend the SRA's benefit provisions rests with the University's Board of Regents.
-The SRA is included in the financial report of the Regional University's System of Oklahoma reporting entity, and does not issue separate, stand-alone financial statements.
+The SRA is included in the financial report of the System, and does not issue separate, stand-alone financial statements.